hamidfathi1998/Bugloos-Player/README.md

 ## Contributing

-Auxio accepts most contributions as long as they follow the [Contribution Guidelines](/.github/CONTRIBUTING.md).
+Bugloos-Player accepts most contributions as long as they follow the [Contribution Guidelines](/.github/CONTRIBUTING.md).

 However, feature additions and major UI changes are less likely to be accepted.
 See [Accepted Additions](/info/ADDITIONS.md) for more information.